ndecavel/HR-analytics/README.md

 - **Categorical Preprocessing:**
     1. The first step in this pipeline is to use a **```SimpleImputer```** to fill in the missing values (np.NaN) with "missing".
 Although there are many other strategies to use when filling in missing values, there could be underlying reasons in the data collection why an observation has missing data.
 Therefore, to simply fill in the missing values with the most_frequent of the data would be adding bias from us, the researcher.
 Without knowing more about why these values are np.nan, we can just fill in the value with "missing" for categorical features.
     2. We then pipe this into a **```OneHotEncoder```** in order to encode each variable's values as a separate binary column.
-    3. Note that we do have some ordinal features (experience), however, I decided to OneHotEncode them after testing different strategies.
+    3. Note that after further testing, I've decided to OneHotEncode the ordinal features as well.
+I did not notice an impact on the model itself when mapping the ordinal features individually to their relative values.